nobradov1c/cors-cheatsheet/p1-making-cors-request/README.md

 - Proxy-\*
 - Sec-\*

 These headers have special meaning and can only be set by the browser.
-There is noerror if the code tries to set the header.
+There is no error if the code tries to set the header.
 The value is just ignored.

 The server has to give its permission for the client to include custom request headerson a cross-origin request.
 This behavior is unique to cross-origin requests.